Important

 Change Existing Pages Structure

-The structure of all pages in OroCommerce storefront are defined by the Layout.
-To see the current page structure, open website in a dev environment, and in a Symfony Profiler, click the Layout icon:
+The structure of all pages in the OroCommerce storefront is defined by the Layout.
+To see the current page structure, open the website in a dev environment, and in a Symfony Profiler, click the Layout icon:

 Layout developer toolbar

-To change the page structure, we need to modify the layout.
+To change the page structure, you need to modify the layout.

 Layout is a tree representation of the page where each tree item is a layout block.
 To define and modify the layout tree, use actions organized into layout update Yaml files: